 - Contrast venography.
 For this procedure, a contrast dye is injected, and then X-rays are used to see your veins.

-If you receive a diagnosis of a deep vein clot in your arm, the primary treatment goals will be to stop growth of the clot, relieve your symptoms, and prevent the clot from moving to your lungs or other parts of your body where it can cause damage.
+If you receive a diagnosis of a deep vein clot in your arm, the will be to stop growth of the clot, relieve your symptoms, and prevent the clot from moving to your lungs or other parts of your body where it can cause damage.

 This will be done with the following:

 - Limb elevation.
 This will help reduce swelling and ease pain.

 - Graduated compression arm sleeve.
 This is like a tight sock for your arm.
 It increases blood flow from the hand back toward the heart.

 - Blood-thinning medications.
 Although these medications don’t actually “thin” the blood, they do slow the formation of new clots and keep existing clots from getting bigger.